xperiandri/blazor-fluxor/samples/01-CounterSample/README.md

 }
 ```
    * In more complicated scenarios the action will have properties, in this case we don't need any as the action will always simply increment the current counter by 1.
 3. We now need to dispatch an instance of this action to the store whenever the user clicks the `Click me` button.
-Inject the following dependency to the top of the `Pages\Counter.cshtml` file.
+Inject the following dependency to the top of the `Pages\Counter.razor` file.
 ```c#
 @inject IDispatcher Dispatcher
 ```